saratrajput/my_learnings/Rust/LearnRustByBuildingRealApplications/README.md

 So if our code compiles successfully, it means there are no dangling references.

 * In order to statically check all of the references in our code, the rust compiler needs help from us, by specifying the **lifetime specifier**.

+### 46. Lifetimes - Part 2

+* Lifetimes is one of the unique feature of Rust.

+> Generics are specified using ```<>```.

+* Lifetimes are usually given a single letter name with a single quote.
+Eg: ```'a```.
+    * But you can use more informative name as well.
+Eg: ```'buf```.

+* To use a lifetime in an implementation block or any generics, we have to declare it on the input keyword first.

+* Lifetimes are a powerful tool that allows the Rust compiler to guarantee memory safety.
+* The lifetime parameters that we explicitly specify does not allow us to choose how long a value lives.
+It only allows us to communicate to the compiler that some references are related to the same memory and are expected to share the same lifetime.